dougdyson/form-wizard/docs/notes.md

 - interesting considerations for moving from "nailing it" to "scaling it"

 ## TODO:
 - DONE!
+Create react app
+- IN PROCESS!
 Model data, reflect existing fields/values
-- DONE!
-Create react app
 - Wireframe screens, quick and as lofi as possible
 - Structure data objects and create draft functions
 - Create UI end-to-end skeleton, happy path with no styling